riodelphino/zk-snacks-explorer.nvim/README.md

     transform = nil, -- (fixed) *1
   },
   select = { "absPath", "filename", "title" }, -- Fields fetched by `zk.api.list`
-  formatters = { -- formatter settings (Used in following zk_file func)
+  formatters = {
     file = {
       filename_only = nil, -- (fixed) *1
       filename_first = false,
       markdown_only = false, -- find only markdown files
+      ---@type snacks.picker.zk.formatters.file.zk.Config
       zk = {
         filename = require("snacks.zk.format").filename,
         transform = {
+          ---@type snacks.picker.zk.formatters.file.zk.transform.Icon
           icon = function(item, note, icon, hl)
+            -- A file has title
-            if not item.dir and note and (note.title or note.metadata and note.metadata.title) then
+            if not item.dir and not item.hidden and note and (note.title or note.metadata and note.metadata.title) then
               icon = "󰎞"
               hl = "SnacksPickerZkNote"
             end
+            -- A dir includes zk files
+            if item.dir and note then
+              icon = "󰉗"
+            end
             return icon, hl
           end,
+          ---@type snacks.picker.zk.formatters.file.zk.transform.Text
-          highlights = function(item, note, base_hl, dir_hl, icon, hl)
+          text = function(item, note, base, base_hl, dir_hl)
+            -- A dir includes zk files
+            if item.dir and not item.hidden and note then dir_hl = "SnacksPickerZkDir"
+              base_hl = "SnacksPickerZkDir"
+            end
+            -- A file not zk
+            if not item.dir and not note then print(item.file .. " is a file not zk") base_hl = "SnacksPickerDimmed"
+            end
+            -- Use title if exists
+            base = not item.dir and note and (note.title or note.metadata and note.metadata.title) or base
-            return base_hl, dir_hl, icon, hl
+            return base, base_hl, dir_hl
           end,
         },
       },